-While venues across the city now serve it, this cafe claims to have invented it.
+While destinations across the city now serve it, this cafe claims to have invented it.

 The hot version comes resting in a small dish of hot water to maintain its temperature.
 The strong coffee taste at the bottom of the cup seeps through the egg -- the yellow layer on top -- and is quite thick and sweet, though not sickly.